mohammad-rahman-rafi/bagelInfoUsingAPI/README.md

-# Web Application using Encrpyted Token-Based Authentication
+# Web Application using Token-Based Authentication

 WORK IN PROGRESS